Site icon Women Fitness Org

 5 Joint Friendly Power Exercises

-1) Warm up before you start your workout: While this is a standard warning always, it’s more than a warning as the benefits are many.
-Warm up loosens the tissues and muscles in the joints that improve in flexibility.
+1) Warm up before you start your workout: While this is a standard warning, it’s more than a warning, as the benefits are many.
+Warm up loosens the tissues and muscles in the joints, that improve in flexibility.
 It also increases the blood flow in that area and activates the muscles that you will be using in your heavy workout.

-3) Use Free Weights: When you are starting out, you may use weights for doing about exercise movements, but weights permit in working in a single direction only thereby not giving the joints much freedom.
-Using dumbbells, barbell or cables will allow you that freedom and the joints will be stress free.
+3) Use Free Weights: When you are starting, you may use weights for doing about exercise movements, but weights permit working in a single direction only, thereby not giving the joints much freedom.
+Using dumbbells, barbell or cables will allow you that freedom, and the joints will be stress-free.

-4) Don’t lock your Joints: When you perform multi-joint chest exercise and leg exercises, the burden shifts to your joints.
-Joints is where you have maximum surface contact and so putting joints on tension will result in pain.
+4) Don’t lock your Joints: When you perform multi-joint chest exercises and leg exercises, the burden shifts to your joints.
+Joints are where you have maximum surface contact, and so putting joints under tension will result in pain.

-5) Don’t focus on training to failure: Training to failure constantly brings along mild breakdowns and if not done using proper technique, there is bound to be some joint issue.
+5) Don’t focus on training to failure: Training to failure constantly brings about mild breakdowns, and if not done using proper technique, there is bound to be some joint issue.

-2. Plyo Pushup: When you throw weights on a bench press, your shoulder- especially the joints which is the ball and socket of the shoulder gets affected badly.
-By doing the plyo pushup instead, the torso is elevated and hence less stress is put on the joints.
+2. Plyo Pushup: When you throw weights on a bench press, your shoulder, especially the joints, which are the ball and socket of the shoulder gets affected badly.
+By doing the plyo pushup instead, the torso is elevated, and hence less stress is put on the joints.

 3. Medicine Ball Rotational Throw: This method trains the body to work as a unit and not be separate entities.
-In this, the rear leg movement produces power that reaches the upper limbs and core resulting in using power from different body portions and work as one entity.
+In this, the rear leg movement produces power that reaches the upper limbs and core, resulting in the use of power from different body portions and working as one entity.

 4. Dumbbell Snatch: In this, you use your entire body to lift the weight from the hips to your head.
 Using a dumbbell in a single arm is a lighter and easier option as you can easily manage the weight.